Samsung/LPVS/README.md

 #### 4.b Single scan mode

-Another configuration is available to run a one-time scan on a single pull request.
+Alternatively, you can perform a one-time scan on a specific pull request using the single scan mode.
+Follow these steps:

-   To access it first you run installation and navigate to the target directory the same way you do for the service mode (following steps 4.1 and 4.2):
+4.b.1.
+Begin by running the installation and navigating to the target directory, similar to the process in service mode (refer to steps 4.a.1 and 4.a.2):

    ```bash
    mvn clean install
    cd target/
    ```

-   Then you can run a single scan using the following command:
+4.b.2.
+Execute the single scan with the following command:

    ```bash
    java -jar -Dgithub.token=<my-token> lpvs-*.jar --github.pull.request=<PR URL>
    ```

-   In the case of the previous command you still need to set up MySQL database beforehand for the program to work, which can be inconvenient.
-In order to not have to set up the database you should choose "singlescan" profile, like this:
+4.b.3.
+By default, the above command requires a pre-configured MySQL database.
+To avoid setting up the database, use the "singlescan" profile:
    ```bash
    java -jar -Dspring.profiles.active=singlescan -Dgithub.token=<my-token> lpvs-*.jar --github.pull-request=<PR URL>
    ```

+These steps streamline the process, allowing you to run a scan on a single pull request without the need for a preconfigured database.

 ---